openknowledge/consumer-centric-api-design/README.md

-# Optimistic Locking with REST
+# Long Polling with REST
-Showcase to demonstrate the implementation of optimistic locking with JAX-RS.
+Showcase to demonstrate the implementation of long-polling  with JAX-RS.

 ## Run via Docker
 Run